em1e/em1e/README.md

 <td id="Right side">

 ## 📑 Hey I'm Emi,
-A Software Engineer still exploring the opportunities in tech.
+A to be Software Engineer still exploring the opportunities in tech.
 At the moment <b><i>I'm a student at <a href="https://www.hive.fi/en" target=”blank”>Hive Helsinki</a></i></b>, but am always open to hear about interesting project ideas or internship opportunities.
 I've been expanding my knowledge through <a href="https://zerotomastery.io/courses/" target=”blank”>ZeroToMastery</a>, as well as learning about neural networks (ANN's) and basics of ai from <a href="https://github.com/karpathy/nn-zero-to-hero" target=”blank”>Andrej Karpath</a> for a while now.
 I love to pick up skills, network, and am constantly learning something new.

 ## 📬 Contact me
 <!--- Contact gifs --->